Representations of Thread Quivers: Dualizing -varieties Dualizing k-varieties

+Denote $\aa = k\QQ$.
+All the standard projective representations of $\aa$ are cofinitely presented and all the standard injective representations are finitely presented, but $\aa$ does not have pseudokernels.
+Indeed, the kernel of the obvious map $\aa(-,a \oplus b) \to \aa(-,c)$ is not finitely generated.
+We conclude that $\aa$ is not a dualizing $k$-variety. \end{example}

-\begin{observation} \begin{enumerate} \item If $Q$ is a strongly locally finite quiver (i.e. all the standard projectives are finitely generated and all the standard injectives are cofinitely generated) then the $k$-linear path category $kQ$ of $Q$ is a semi-hereditary dualizing $k$-variety. \item Let $\aa$ be a dualizing $k$-variety, then $\mod \aa$ is also a dualizing $k$-variety (\cite[Proposition 2.6]{AuslanderReiten74}). \item Let $\aa$ be a triangulated finite $k$-variety with Serre duality, then $\aa$ is a dualizing $k$-variety.
-The pseudokernels and pseudocokernels are given by the cones, and Serre duality shows that the category of standard injectives and the category of standard projectives are equivalent.
-(Moreover, a triangulated finite $k$-variety is a dualizing $k$-variety if and only if it satisfies Serre duality \cite[Proposition 2.11]{IyamaYoshino08}) \item It follows from \cite{AuslanderSmalo81} that any functorially finite full subcategory $\bb$ of a dualizing subcategory $\aa$ is again dualizing.
+\begin{observation} \begin{enumerate} \item If $Q$ is a strongly locally finite quiver (i.e. all the indecomposable projective and injective representations have finite dimension as $k$-vector space) then the $k$-linear additive path category $kQ$ of $Q$ is a semi-hereditary dualizing $k$-variety. \item Let $\aa$ be a dualizing $k$-variety, then $\mod \aa$ is also a dualizing $k$-variety (\cite[Proposition 2.6]{AuslanderReiten74}). \item Let $\aa$ be a triangulated finite $k$-variety with Serre duality, then $\aa$ is a dualizing $k$-variety.
+The pseudokernels and pseudocokernels are given by the cones, and Serre duality shows that the subcategory of standard injectives and the subcategory of standard projectives coincide.
+(Moreover, a triangulated finite $k$-variety is a dualizing $k$-variety if and only if it satisfies Serre duality \cite[Proposition 2.11]{IyamaYoshino08}) \item It follows from \cite{AuslanderSmalo81} that any functorially finite full subcategory $\bb$ of a dualizing $k$-variety $\aa$ is again dualizing.
 This is the case when, for example, the full embedding $\bb \to \aa$ admits a left and a right adjoint (cf. Proposition \ref{proposition:DualizingIfLeftAndRightAdjoint}). \end{enumerate} \end{observation}

 \begin{example} Let $A_2$ be the quiver $\cdot \rightarrow \cdot$, then the categories $kA_2$, $\mod kA_2$, and $\Db \mod kA_2$ are dualizing $k$-varieties. \end{example}

 \begin{example} The category $\coh \bP^1$ is not a dualizing $k$-variety since the standard projective module $\Hom(-,\OO_{\bP^1}) \in \mod (\coh \bP^1)$ is not cofinitely generated.
 However, $\Db \coh \bP^1$ has Serre duality and is thus a dualizing $k$-variety. \end{example}